Marketing automation tools represent perhaps the most significant leap forward in our industry in the last two decades.

 There’s really only one way to get accurate Pardot, HubSpot or Marketo pricing, and that’s talking to the supplier or an implementation partner.

 Any pricing published online is likely to be on the low end to entice you in.
-With HubSpot, for example, you need to dig pretty deep to find the mandatory onboarding fee ranging from £2,450 to £12,300 (US $3,000 to $15,000).
+With HubSpot, for example, there is a mandatory onboarding fee ranging from £2,450 to £12,300 (US $3,000 to $15,000).

 Pricing for CRMs and marketing platforms varies based on: